franzpisto/franzpisto/content/_index.md

           [Click here for more informations](https://franzpisto.com/photo-services/).
         title: Photographer
-      - content: "The same day I graduated in MsC Finance I was hired by an **investment company** for an Intern Business Analyst positio.
+      - content: "The same day I graduated in MsC Finance I was hired by an **investment company** for an Intern Business Analyst position.
 Essentially I do: data extraction, data setup and portfolio calculation.
 Team: Global Investment Platform - Simcorp Dimension Competence Center."
         title: Business Analyst - SCD